Halloween is one of the most exciting seasonal events for children, and toddlers are the perfect age to start enjoying this unique time of the year.

 Halloween at Little Owl Farm Park

-Little Owl Farm Park have got plenty on to entertain the kids during their Spookalicious October Half Term.
+Little Owl Farm Park have got plenty on to entertain the kids during their Spooktacular October Half Term.

-Alongside all they have on offer at the farm park, you’ll also be able to Pick Your Own pumpkin, make a chocolate apple, follow the spooky spider web trail, go on the Wicked Word Hunt and get creative in the arts and crafts area.
+Alongside all they have on offer at the farm park, you’ll also be able to Pick Your Own pumpkin, make a chocolate apple, hop on the Tractor and Trailer ride, and brave the spooky Trick or Treat Street.
 Make sure you dress up in your best Halloween threads!

 Matlock is another farm park holding a Halloween celebration over the half term holiday that your little ones are sure to love.